LG Voyager

-The LG VX10000, also known as the Verizon Voyager or LG VX10K, is an Internet-enabled multimedia phone designed by LG Electronics and carried by Verizon Wireless in the US, Telus, and Bell Mobility in Canada, and Reliance in Asia.
+The LG VX10000, also known as the Verizon Voyager or LG VX10K, is an Internet-enabled multimedia smartphone designed by LG Electronics and carried by Verizon Wireless in the US, Telus and Bell Mobility in Canada, and Reliance in Asia.
 The external screen is touch enabled with a virtual keyboard and buttons.
 It features an internal screen for use with the included full QWERTY keyboard.
 Both screens of the Voyager have WQVGA resolution.
 The Voyager's functions include those of a camera phone and a portable media player, in addition to text messaging, and Internet services including e-mail and web browsing.
 It is a dual-band mobile phone that uses the CDMA standard.
 It supports the EVDO data technology.